Fell On Black Days

 As we've always done"

---The Promise, Chris Cornell, 2017
+- The Promise, Chris Cornell, 2017

 Ours is not to invest in the market that someday will be, but instead to respond to the market that exists today.
 And the reality remains that conditions remain far too bullish at the present time to suggest that the recent politically induced correction in stocks, whether it be in the United States or Brazil, is anything other than a fleeting setback in what remains a sustained uptrend.